Tens of thousands rally against former ruling party in Sudan

 “We will not accept any complacency in the commission’s work and we will guard the blood of the martyrs.”

+In a speech televised on Monday evening to commemorate the 55th anniversary of Sudan’s October 1964 revolution, Hamdok praised the uprising that led to Bashir’s ouster and said much work needed to be done to fulfill its demands.

+“The issue of justice for your government is not a matter of political gain, it is a matter of principle that includes restitution of rights and grievances, healing wounds and providing compensation to survivors and victims over the past 30 years,” he said.

-Reporting by Khalid Abdelaziz; writing by Yousef Saba; editing by Giles Elgood
+Reporting by Khalid Abdelaziz; writing by Yousef Saba; editing by Giles Elgood and Philippa Fletcher